HerrMotz/bachelor-thesis/publication/main.typ

 ] <def:qualifiers>

 #figure(
-  caption: [A visualisation of a qualified statement with two qualifiers using the terms introduced in @def:qualifiers and $u,u',u''$ are valid local names.
-The red box indicates the qualified relationship, the green box one qualifier and the violet box the other qualifier.], image("Qualifier_abstract.svg", width: 49%)
+  caption: [A visualisation of a qualified statement in the broader sense with two qualifiers using the terms introduced in @def:qualifiers and $u,u',u''$ are local names.
+The red box indicates the qualified relationship, the green box one qualifier and the violet box the other qualifier.], image("Qualifier_abstract.svg", width: 53%)
 )

 = Mapping <heading:mapping>

-// #todo[semantic-preserving an gegebener Stelle näher erläutern als "Die Ergebnisse sind die gleichen von beiden Formalismen"]

-To establish a semantic-preserving mapping between Visual Query Graphs and SPARQL-SELECT queries, a formal specification for Visual Query Graphs is first introduced.
+To establish a semantic-preserving mapping between Visual Query Graphs and SPARQL-SELECT queries --- meaning it yields the same results in both formalisms -- a formal specification for Visual Query Graphs is introduced.
 Following this, the transformation function from a Visual Query Graph to SPARQL is defined.
 Lastly, the implementation of these functions is analysed and discussed.

 == Visual Query Graphs and Basic Graph Patterns
 The so far introduced structures include Basic Graph Patterns in SPARQL queries and RDF triples.
 While Basic Graph Patterns are used to describe stencils to be queried against RDF triples, the goal of Visual Query Graphs is to eliminate the need to manually model reified structures using blank nodes.
 Other literature @Vargas2019_RDF_Explorer uses the term Visual Query Graph to refer to a Basic Graph Pattern without Blank Nodes.
 This work uses the same term to define a graph with multi-edges, which consist of the same triples as the Basic Graph Pattern would, but with the exception, that any qualifier structures are replaced with a multi-edge, including all statements of the qualified statement in the broader sense.